Select, Extract and Generate: Neural Keyphrase Generation with Layer-wise Coverage Attention: SEG-Net for Keyphrase Generation

-\textbf{Copy Attention.} We incorporate an \emph{informed} copying mechanism in the extractor-generator to facilitate absent keyphrase generation.
-Note that absent keyphrases have partial or no overlapping with the target document.
+\paragraph{Copy Attention} Absent keyphrases have partial or no overlapping with the target document.
 With the copy mechanism, we want the decoder to learn to copy phrase terms that overlap with the target document.
-However, we do not want the decoder to copy a present keyphrase term during absent keyphrase generation, because a word has a different meaning when present in the context of two keyphrases.
+Hence, we adopt the copying mechanism and use an additional attention layer to learn the copy distribution on top of the decoder stack.

 Formally, we take the output from the last layer of the encoder $[o_1^L, \ldots, o^L_n]$ and compute the attention score of the decoder output $h_t^L$ at time step $t$ as: $att(o^L_i, h^L_t) = o^L_i W_{att} h^L_t$.
 Then we compute the context vector, $c_t^L$ at time step t: